 Partial Solar Eclipse

-of January, astronomical fans in parts of North
+On the 6th of January, astronomical fans in parts of North

 America, Pacific and East Asia were able to witness a partial solar eclipse.